-The Group expects to enter into service contracts (or letters of undertaking) with the members of the Board of Directors to be appointed with effect from the adoption of the Amended M&A, which will set forth their compensation and a summary of their duties and responsibilities.
+The Group expects to enter into service contracts (or letters of undertaking) with the members of the Board of Directors to be appointed with effect from the LSE Admission, which will set forth their compensation and a summary of their duties and responsibilities.
 The members of the Senior Management have entered into employment contracts with LLC Best Price, which set forth their compensation and contain standard terms and conditions (including as to severance and other benefits typically granted) in compliance with Russian law.

-No benefits are payable upon termination to the members of the Board of Directors, the Supervisory Board and the Senior Management, other than payments required by their employment contracts.
+No benefits are payable upon termination to the members of the Board of Directors and the Senior Management, other than payments required by their employment contracts.